popedaniela/grid-view/README.md

 Try your best to include:

-Pagination
+- Pagination
-A search function
+- A search function
-A ‘no results found’ state on search
+- A ‘no results found’ state on search
-Make it accessible and keyboard friendly
+- Make it accessible and keyboard friendy

 Feeling extra fancy?
 Want to make a lasting impression?
 Bored and hungry for a challenge?
 Then go ahead and create your own tile builder using a simple form.
 Inputs could include label, description, and image.